 A visit to Adare, one of Ireland's loveliest villages

 A guided tour of the historic Rock of Cashel (entry fee payable locally)

 Take a tour around the famous Ring of Kerry, with its stunning mountains and seascapes

 The chance to enjoy a show at the Siamsa Tire National Folk Theatre (2019 departures between 12th May and 15th September only) Tour only passengers will be met by the Tour Manager at Cork Airport on Day One.
 Return airport-to-hotel coach transfers are included (pick-up time from the airport on Day One is 2:00pm).
 Single rooms are available for a supplement

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Our holiday begins with your flight to Cork Airport, the gateway to southwest Ireland.
-Upon arrival, meet your Tour Manager and enjoy the scenic transfer (approximately two and a half hours) west to Tralee and the Meadowlands Hotel.
-After checking in, and depending on the time of your flight, the remainder of the day is at leisure to unpack and explore the town.
+Day OneFly to Cork, where you will meet your Tour Manager and enjoy the scenic transfer to Tralee.
+After checking in at your hotel, and depending on the time of your flight, the rest of the day is yours to unpack and to explore the town.

-We will stop at Slea Head, Europe's most westerly point, to visit the Blasket Island Heritage Centre.
-Situated in a stunning building, almost cathedral like in scope with breathtaking views out to the islands, the exhibition will give you a fascinating insight into the unique community who inhabited the islands until their evacuation in 1953.
+At Slea Head, Europe's most westerly point, we'll visit the Blasket Island Heritage Centre for a fascinating insight into the unique community that inhabited the islands until their evacuation in 1953.

 Set in beautiful gardens, in a quiet residential area of Tralee about a kilometre from the centre, this stylish family-owned and managed hotel offers a really warm welcome.